IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_cluster.html.markdown

   * `name` - (Required, Forces new resource, string) Name of the zone.
 * `disable_public_service_endpoint` - (Optional,Bool) Disable the public service endpoint to prevent public access to the master.
 Default Value 'true'.
 * `kube_version` - (Optional,String) Specify the Kubernetes version, including at least the major.minor version.
 If you do not include this flag, the default version is used.
 To see available versions, run 'ibmcloud ks versions'.
 * `pod_subnet` - (Optional, Forces new resource,String) Specify a custom subnet CIDR to provide private IP addresses for pods.
 The subnet must be at least '/23' or larger.
-For more info, refer [here](https://cloud.ibm.com/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#pod-subnet) Default value: '172.30.0.0/16'
+For more info, refer [here](https://cloud.ibm.com/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#pod-subnet).
 * `service_subnet` - (Optional, Forces new resource,String) Specify a custom subnet CIDR to provide private IP addresses for services.
 The subnet must be at least '/24' or larger.
-For more info, refer [here](https://cloud.ibm.com/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#service-subnet) Default value: '172.21.0.0/16'.
+For more info, refer [here](https://cloud.ibm.com/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#service-subnet).
 * `worker_count` - (Optional, Int) The number of worker nodes per zone in the default worker pool.
 Default value '1'.
 * `resource_group_id` - (Optional, Forces new resource, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided defaults to default resource group.
 * `tags` - (Optional, array of strings) Tags associated with the container cluster instance.